blip-cmd/dcit318-assignment1-11357610/README.md

 and above) or a child (age 12 and below), they receive a discounted price of GHC7.
 Write a program that prompts the user to enter their age and calculates the ticket price based on the age entered.
 Display the ticket price accordingly.

+Triangle Type Identifier
+Write a program that prompts the user to enter three sides of a triangle.
+Based on the lengths of the sides entered, determine and display the type of the triangle.
+The possible types are: -
+Equilateral: All three sides are equal. - -
+Isosceles: Two sides are equal.
+Scalene: No sides are equal.